Andrei0872/my-dev-notes/articles/current-article.md

 * understanding the `reduceRight` method and eventually why it has been used
 * understanding the flow of the request
 * how does Angular aborts requests ? `xhr.abort()`
+* why should the module be imported only once, in the `AppModule` ?

 ### HttpInterceptingHandler
   * explain(if u haven't doen it already), to the this class got there